TROYTRON/bahhugss/docs/Initial Nation Stats Changelog.md

   - Egypt and Libya to be merged into one nation consisting of 3 regions: Egyptian Upper Nile rump state (New Cairo / Aswan region), Cyrenaica peninsula and desert (Benghazi / Tobruk / Al Bayda region), Tripolitania (Tripoli region).
     - Geographically very large, but very small population, especially in former Libya (exact numbers TBD by Atashkada).
     - Politically about as relevant as Greece in this scenario, which is already merged into Southern Balkans.
+  - Creation of Tuareg nation, named "Azawagh".
+Disestablishment of Mali.
+    - The new state would steal territory from northern Mali, southern Algeria, south-west Libya, and most of Niger.
+    - Capital and region namesake would be Tamanrasset.
+    - Remnants of Niger to be merged with Chad.
+    - Remaining southern Mali to be merged with Upper Guinean States, ensuring that Azawagh remains landlocked.
 - UAE to be merged into Oman, with the capital moved to Al Ain.
   - The resulting union simply named "Oman", as it is on the Gulf of Oman.
   - Al Ain is inland and features prominent oases that would be essential to post-Impact agriculture.